snowplow-referer-parser/referer-parser/README.md

     - ...
 ```

-The number of search engines and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!
+The number of search engines and the domains they use is constantly growing - we need to keep `search.yml` up-to-date, and hope that the community will help!

-In the future, we may extend `referers.yml` to include non-search engines - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
+In the future, we may augment `search.yml` with non-search engines - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
 If you have any suggestions here, please [let us know] [talk-to-us]!

 ## Contributing